Security

 Updates and Supply Chain Trust

-We include an update path that checks GitHub releases and can install updates through the project’s hosted installer script.
-This is a practical distribution mechanism, but it is also a trust boundary.
-The current updater depends on the integrity of our release process and installer hosting rather than on a stronger built-in end-user verification workflow.
+Tiles checks GitHub releases for updates and can install updates through a hosted installer script.
+That is convenient, but it is also a trust boundary.
+The current updater depends on the integrity of the Tiles release process and installer hosting rather than on a stronger built-in end-user verification flow.

 Vulnerability Disclosure